BSC-CNS-EAPM/AdaptivePELE/docs/_sources/Examples.rst.txt

   Kelvin)
 * **runningPlatform** (*str*, default=CPU): Platform on which to run the simulation, options are {*CPU*, *CUDA*, *OpenCL*, *Reference*}, see  `openmm documentation <http://docs.openmm.org/7.1.0/userguide/library.html#platform-specific-properties>`_ for more details
 * **minimizationIterations** (*float*, default=2000): Number of time steps to run the energy minimization
-* **devicesPerTrajectory** (*int*, default=1): Number of gpus to use for each trajectory, this parameter only applies if using the *CUDA* platformn
+* **devicesPerTrajectory** (*int*, default=1): Number of gpus to use for each trajectory, this parameter only applies if using the *CUDA* platformn.
+Note that **devicesPerTrajectory*numReplicas** should correspond to the number of gpus per node that you have available

 Exit condition
 ..............